 Green Burial has come to Nevada County!
 Members of our community spoke up and actively participated in the process of reintroducing these techniques.
 So what is Green Burial?
 That is the first question we get when we are letting people know about this new option.
 A green burial allows someone who wishes to return to the earth upon their death in a natural and efficient way.
 Traditional Caskets are made of metal or woods that contain glues and metal fasteners, also traditional burial requires the use of a in ground vault that may be concrete or a high density plastic.
-With our specially designed space and techniques we can do burials at the Cherokee Cemetery the old fashioned way and allow a person to return to earth as cleanly as possible.
+With our specially designed space and techniques we can do burials at the Cherokee, Rough & Ready, and Red Dog Cemeteries the old fashioned way and allow a person to return to earth as cleanly as possible.
 Our process promotes form of natural decomposition to those that wish to conserve resources.

 Procedures & Pricing